 Computer Systems & Knowledge:

-Our computer environment is intuitive and easy to use and the course starts with an orientation; however, students will need to have basic knowledge of computer skills, word processing, and Internet use.
+Our computer environment is intuitive and easy to use and the course starts with an orientation; however, students will need to have basic knowledge of computer skills, word processing and Internet use.
 Students new to computers are encouraged to enroll in a computer course prior to orientation.
-Students will need:

 - A computer with good internet connection.
-Generally a Mac or PC that is 2-3 years old will besufficient.
-As a guide, see the most recent specifications outlined by the university.
+Generally a Mac or PC that is 2-3 years old will be sufficient.

 - Logitech headset with usb port capabilities (or similar product)

 - A telephone near the computer and a telephone headset